SILVER CUP (“TEMBLADERA”). 18TH CENTURY.

 Reference: ZE192

-Catavinos or scrapie.
+Wine tasting glass or shudder.
 Silver.
-Century XVIII.
-No contrast marks.
-Container known as catavinos or trembladera with two flat closed “S” shaped handles and a line of “bites” (galled shapes) highlighted by bands of points that move to the interior of the piece.
-The background has a star shape (leaving some stripes smooth and in a glossy finish forming a Maltese Cross, and combining the rest of the areas in the same finish with others in polished rhombuses with dots).
-Bernegales and morsel shakers were frequent pieces in Spanish silversmithing in the 17th century, usually being relegated to centers of somewhat less importance in the 18th century.
-Compare it with pieces such as the silver bernegal from the last third of the 17th century from the Lázaro Galdiano Museum (perhaps from the Portuguese school; inventory 3916), or the one dated between 1640 and 1665 from the same museum (inventory 3910), or that of José Jiménez de Illescas (inventory 3915, dated 1715-1725) in the same institution.
-Weight: 83 gr.
+18th century.
+Without contrast marks.
+A vessel known as a wine glass or tembladera, with two closed, flat, S-shaped handles and a line of "bites" (scalloped shapes) highlighted by bands of dots that extend into the interior of the piece.
+The bottom has a star-shaped pattern (leaving some stripes smooth and with a glossy finish, forming a Maltese Cross, and combining the remaining areas with the same finish with others in diamond-shaped, pricked luster with dots).
+The bernegales and tembladeras de bocados were common pieces in 17th-century Spanish silverwork, generally becoming relegated to less important centers in the 18th century.
+Compare with pieces such as the silver bernegal from the last third of the 17th century in the Lázaro Galdiano Museum (perhaps of the Portuguese school; inventory 3916), or the one dated between 1640 and 1665 in the same museum (inventory 3910), or the one by José Jiménez de Illescas (inventory 3915, dated 1715-1725) in the same institution.
+Weight: 83 g.

 · Size: 14,5x11x3 cms.